+Fund Category Equity Base Currency RM

+Currency Class RM Class Financial Year End 30 September

+Launch Date 23 June 2005

+Investment Objective

-Fund Category Equity Base Currency RM Currency Class RM Class Financial Year End 30 September Launch Date 23 June 2005 Investment Objective The Fund's investment objective is to provide long-term capital appreciation through investment mainly in equities and equity-related securities of companies in the Asia-Pacific ex Japan region.
-Investment Policy and Strategy Policy and domiciled in / listed in or have significant operations in the APxJ Region, including but not limited to Australia, China o Australia, China, n, Thailand and cash placements should the equity s directly or via CISs.
+Investment Policy and Strategy Investment The Fund invests 70% to 98% of its NAV in a diversified portfolio of equities and equity-related securities of composition domiciled in/listed in or have significant operations in the APxJ Region, including but not limited to Australia, o Australia, China, n, Thailand and cash placements should the equity s directly or via CISs.
 Itial inefficiencies in ination of top-down ors such as interest competitiveness as based on those ortunities, scalability

 Under adverse market conditions (due to economic, political or any other negative conditions for investments), the Manager may take temporary defensive positions that may be inconsistent with the Fund's principal strategy in attempting to respond to such conditions.
-Under such situations, the investments in foreign equities and equity-related instruments may be lower than 70% of the Fund's NAV, and temporarily be invested in deposits and/or money market instruments. \Significant operations mean the revenue, earnings, production facilities, assets and/or investments of a company are based in/ derived from the APxJ Region.
+Under such situations, the investments in foreign equities and equity-related instruments may be lower than 70% of the Fund's NAV, and temporarily be invested in deposits and/or money market instruments.
+Significant operations mean the revenue, earnings, production facilities, assets and/or investments of a company are based in/ derived from the APxJ Region.
 The level of significance will be determined by the Manager on a case-by-case basis based on his/her research and judgement.
 Asset Allocation • 70% to 98% of the Fund's NAV in equities and equity-related securities; and At least 2% of the Fund's NAV in liquid assets.
 MSCI AC Asia Pacific ex-Japan Index.
 Prior to 1 December 2018, the performance benchmark was MSCI AC Far East Ex-Performance Benchmark Japan Index.
 The change in performance benchmark is to better reflect the Fund's broader investable universe.
 The performance benchmark above is only used as a reference for investment performance comparison purpose.
 The risk profile of the Fund is not the same as the risk profile of this performance benchmark.
 The performance benchmark information is available on www.manulifeinvestment.com.my.
 Distribution Distribution of income, if any, is incidental.
 Policy Investor Profile This Fund is suitable for investors who: are willing to accept a higher level of risk; are seeking to diversify their investments across the APxJ Region; and have a long-term investment horizon.
 The Manager actively monitors the investments to manage the risk of the Fund.
 Although the Fund mainly invests in equities and equity-related instruments, the equity weighting may change as the Manager purchases and/or sells equities.
 If the investment climate is unfavourable or the stock is not promising, the Manager may sell the stock and reduce the Fund's total equity exposure.
 This strategy will minimise the potential loss which may arise when share prices decline.
 The most prevalent risk would be associated with currency risk given that the Fund is invested in many different countries.
 On a day-to-day operation, the Manager usually does not hedge its foreign currency exposure unless it will help to mitigate adverse currency movements.
 The Manager also diversifies its investments across a range of equities to Risk Management Strategies and Techniques minimise specific (unsystematic) risk exposure to any one company or group of companies.
 The investments of the Fund are also diversified across a range of sectors/ industries to reduce a sector/ industry specific risk.
 Diversification across markets/ countries also helps to mitigate any county risk that may arise.